 Chipchase is classic fly water.
-Spinning should only be used on exceptionally high or low flows.
+Spinning is not permitted unless you are under 12 years of age.
 The wading on Chipchase is generally easy.
 Fishermen are advised to use wading sticks at all times and advise themselves of releases from Kielder.

 There is usually a good Sea Trout run in June and July and salmon run through from April onwards with the later part of the year being busier.